AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/developer-overview.md

 ## Universal Editor Attempts to Load the Content {#sameorigin}

 The Universal Editor loads content to be edited in a frame.
-AEM's default settings for X-Frame options prevent this, which can clearly be seen in the browser as an error and detailed in the console output.
+AEM's default settings for X-Frame options prevent this, which can clearly be seen in the browser as an error and detailed in the console output when trying to load your local copy of WKND.

 ![Browser error due to SAMEORIGIN option](assets/dev-sameorigin.png)

 The X-Frame option `sameorigin` prevents rendering AEM pages within a frame.
-You must remove tis header to allow the pages to be loaded in the Universal Editor.
+You must remove this header to allow the pages to be loaded in the Universal Editor.

 1. Open the Configuration Manager.